RMAF Special Forces: MALCON-UNIFIL 2007

 RMAF Special Forces was part of a contingent which also included the 10th Parachute Brigade, 21st Special Service Group and PASKAL which were deployed to assist the administrative workload at the UN Interim Force in Lebanon (UNIFIL) headquarters in Lebanon which 160 soldiers including 3 Malaysian special forces as the Quick Reaction Team.

 Hawk 208 crash

 On 27 June 2006, RMAF Special Forces was involved in the search for Major Muhammad Rohaizan Abdul Rahman after his Hawk 208 fighter crashed into the sea off Rompin, Pahang on 31 May 2006.
 The remains of the pilot were found on the seabed 28 days after the crash, 150 m off the coast of Pantai Lanjut, Rompin, Pahang.

-Bukit Batu Tiban incident
+Mount Batu Tiban incident

-RMAF Special Forces was involved in rescue operations on 28 July 2005, after a Hornbill Skyway Bell 206 Jet Ranger helicopter crashed in Bukit Batu Tiban, Ulu Baleh, Kapit, near the Sarawak-West Kalimantan border.
+RMAF Special Forces was involved in rescue operations on 28 July 2005, after a Hornbill Skyway Bell 206 Jet Ranger helicopter crashed in Bukit Batu Tiban (lit.
+'Batu Tiban Hill' or 'Mount Batu Tiban'), Ulu Baleh, Kapit, near the Sarawak-West Kalimantan border.
 Three passengers and the pilot died, one passenger survived.